ubuntu-flutter-community/gnome_shell_extensions.dart/README.md

 ## Features

-This a dart implementation of the dbus interface is org.gnome.Shell.Extensions.
+This a dart implementation of the dbus interface org.gnome.Shell.Extensions.
 It is also possible to get a list of remote extensions via HTTP.

 ## TODO